-The CITAS Lecture Series returns this winter semester.
-"Special Relations Revisited: Europe and the USA since the 19th century" is organized in collaboration with the Leibniz-ScienceCampus Europe and America.
+The CITAS Lecture Series this winter semester explores "Special Relations Revisited: Europe and the USA since the 19th century".
+It is organized in collaboration with the Leibniz-ScienceCampus Europe and America.
 The series is open to all and takes place online, via Zoom, each Monday from 18:15.
 Lectures will be in German or English-

 Students of UR can find the course in LSF.

 The next lecture in the CITAS Ringvorlesung takes place on 18 January, 18:15 - via Zoom.
 Katharina Gerund, associat professor of American Studies at FAU Erlangen-Nuremberg, explores the role of military spouses in shaping transatlantic relations and the image of the US from the bottom up, in the context of twenty-first century conflicts.

 27. Jan 2021, 12:15 Online Brownbag Session

 Joanna Moszczyńska, Postdoc at CITAS, will present part of her ongoing project on Transcultural chronicles and travel writing in the 20th century.
 She looks forward to receiving feedback from colleagues, professors and any other interested audience members.
 In this presentation she will focus on the transatlantic conviviality evident in the works of Ryszard Kapuscinski and Gabriel García Márquez.

 The winners of the first Regensburg Prize for Excellent Master's Theses were announced on 9 November, during the CITAS Lecture Series.